nodejs/node/doc/api/http2.md

   res.end('ok');
 });
 ```

-Note that Content-Length is given in bytes not characters.
-The above example
-works because the string `'hello world'` contains only single byte characters.
-If the body contains higher coded characters then `Buffer.byteLength()`
-should be used to determine the number of bytes in a given encoding.
-And Node.js does not check whether Content-Length and the length of the body
-which has been transmitted are equal or not.

 Attempting to set a header field name or value that contains invalid characters
 will result in a [`TypeError`][] being thrown.